mlange-42/yarner/guide/src/meta-variables.md

 These features allow for more flexibility when writing macros, as well as possibly making the intent clearer.

 However, macros and variables should not be abused to replace the mechanisms of abstraction provided by the target language.
 These are preferable as they enforce semantic in addition to purely syntactic structure.

+## Limitations

+The meta variables do not work with the reverse mode.
+In case both are enabled, Yarner aborts with an error message.